arnhrwd/dragon/README.md

 ### General parameters

-- `dragon.output.buffer.size: 1024` **Integer** - the size of the buffers on Spout and Bolt outputs
+- `dragon.output.buffer.size: 16` **Integer** - the size of the buffers on Spout and Bolt outputs
-- `dragon.input.buffer.size: 1024` **Integer** - the size of the buffers on Spout and Bolt inputs
+- `dragon.input.buffer.size: 16` **Integer** - the size of the buffers on Spout and Bolt inputs
 - `dragon.base.dir: /tmp/dragon` **String** - the base directory where Dragon can store files such as submitted jar files and check point data
 - `dragon.jar.dir: jars` **String** - the sub-directory to store jars files within
-- `dragon.localcluster.threads: 10` **Integer** - the size of the thread pool that transfers tuples within a local cluster
+- `dragon.localcluster.threads: 2 ` **Integer** - the size of the thread pool that transfers tuples within a local cluster
 - `dragon.embedding.algorithm: dragon.topology.RoundRobinEmbedding` **String** - the embedding algorithm that maps a task in the topology to a host node

 ### Network mode parameters

 Buffer and thread resources:

-- `dragon.router.input.threads: 10` **Integer** - the size of the thread pool that transfers tuples into the local cluster from the network
+- `dragon.router.input.threads: 1` **Integer** - the size of the thread pool that transfers tuples into the local cluster from the network (note that values larger than 1 result in tuple reordering on streams)
-- `dragon.router.output.threads: 10` **Integer** - the size of the thread pool that transfers tuples out of the local cluster to the network
+- `dragon.router.output.threads: 1` **Integer** - the size of the thread pool that transfers tuples out of the local cluster to the network (note that values large than 1 result in tuple reordering on streams)
-- `dragon.router.input.buffer.size: 1024` **Integer** - the size of the buffers for tuples transferring into the local cluster from the network
+- `dragon.router.input.buffer.size: 16` **Integer** - the size of the buffers for tuples transferring into the local cluster from the network
-- `dragon.router.output.buffer.size: 1024` **Integer** - the size of the buffers for tuples transferring out of the local cluster to the network
+- `dragon.router.output.buffer.size: 16` **Integer** - the size of the buffers for tuples transferring out of the local cluster to the network

 Comms details:

 - `dragon.comms.retry.ms: 10000` **Integer** - the number of milliseconds to wait between retries when attempting to make a connection
-- `dragon.comms.retry.attempts: 500` **Integer** - the number of retries to make before suspending retry attempts
+- `dragon.comms.retry.attempts: 30` **Integer** - the number of retries to make before suspending retry attempts
+- `dragon.comms.reset.count: 128` **Integer** - (advanced) the number of network tasks transmitted over object stream before reseting the object stream handle table
+- `dragon.comms.incoming.buffer.size: 1024` **Integer** - the size of the buffer for incoming network tasks, shared over all sockets

 Network details: